 When a Japanese villain attacks Titans Tower, Robin, Starfire, Cyborg, Raven, and Beast Boy spring into action.
-When Robin finds out that Saico-Tek was sent by a mysterious and menacing Japanese criminal known as Brushogun, and the Teen Titans travel to Tokyo to track the villain down.moreless
+When Robin finds out that Saico-Tek was sent by a mysterious and menacing Japanese criminal known as Brushogun, the Teen Titans travel to Tokyo to track the villain down.
+Meanwhile Robin and Starfire are considering that maybe it's time that they finally reveal their feelings for each other.moreless

 Scarface, Japanese Biker